rossanx/akfs/docs/journal.md

              F - write fakekernel.bin to second sector G - run qemu with all the parameters

-             So, just go to the directory src/bootloader and type:
+             So, just go to the main directory of kalimera installation (it's where you put the files of the repository you cloned) and type:

-                make clean; make test
+                make clean; make testbl

 =======================================================================